 The teachers may also lookup EMIAS portal (http://www.inspireawards-dst.gov.in/UserP/inspire-downloads.aspx) to see if the projects being developed by their wards have been not recognized already.
 This will help ensure originality and maintain the standard of the competition.

 While selecting the projects the principals and jury members should bear in mind the degree of novelty of the idea, its social applicability, and end-use, environmental implications, potential impact, the scope for diffusion through commercial and/or non-commercial channels, relevance to existing government schemes, etc. may be considered.

 The selection criteria will be based on innovation, creativity, and novelty of the project that a student proposes to undertake, as submitted in the synopsis.
 DST/NIF will make a conscious effort to represent girls and students belonging to SC/STs.
-Timeline for submission of ideas/innovations: Online nomination for the year 2018-19 has been opened.
-The schools will be able to submit their nominations till August 31, 2019.
+Timeline for submission of ideas/innovations: Online nomination for this year has been opened.
+The schools will be able to submit their nominations till the 15-10-2021.

 In order to create awareness of the INSPIRE Awards – MANAK scheme amongst the people, regional workshops and innovation workshops.
 The regional workshops will be organized prior to the submission of entries for the competition and the participants comprising of teachers, principals, district and state-level functionaries will be informed about the revised scheme and sensitized about the need for innovation.